Joomla gallery extension by joomlashine.com

-Paul Pfau, having tutored both repeat and first-time bar examinees over the past 33 years, knows that passing the California Bar Exam is a herculean task.
+Paul Pfau, having tutored both repeat and first-time bar examinees over the past 40 years and He served over 38 years as a Los Angeles County Deputy District Attorney, knows that passing the California Bar Exam is a herculean task.

 In fact, Pfau likens the pursuit of passing the exam to climbing Mt.
 Everest.
 Who better to make that analogy than a man who has led numerous mountain-climbing expeditions all over the world, including the famous Mt.
 Everest?